Saliya

-Saliyar or Saliya or Chaliyan or Sali or Sale is an Indian caste.
-Their traditional occupation was that of weaving and they are found mostly in the regions of northern Kerala, southern coastal Karnataka, Andhra Pradesh and Tamil Nadu.
+Saliya or Saliyar is a South Indian Hindu caste.
+Their traditional occupation was that of weaving and they are found mostly in the regions of northern Kerala, southern coastal Karnataka, Andhra Pradesh, Tamil Nadu as well as Maharashtra and Madhya Pradesh.

 Caste names

 The oldest names for weavers in Kannada and Telugu regions were Saliga (or its variants, Sale, Sali, Saliya etc.) or Jeda (or its variants Jada, Jandra etc.).
 However, the present day names like Devanga and Padmasali.
 The original names simply meant weaver (spider).
 While Saliga is tadbhava of jalikha, spider or weaver in Sanskrit, Jeda is a Kannada word for spider.
 According to Ramaswamy, as part of the Virasaiva movement weavers initially championed caste negation or anti-casteism initially.
 However, as time passed even that movement became caste-ridden and various communities started claiming ritual superiority vis-a-vis other communities part of the same religion and also against non-Virasaiva communities like Brahmins.
 As caste negation gave way to caste exaltation even weavers tried to obtain higher caste credentials and privileges.
 In 1231, at Chintamani (in the present day Karnataka region with a mixed Kannada/Telugu population) it is said (a dubious claim according to Vijaya Ramaswamy) that a king granted privileges like right to the yajnopavita (the sacred thread worn by Brahmins), right to ride a palanquin, right to one's own flag and symbol etc... to Devanga weavers.
 Many of these privileges were later granted to Padmashali weavers too.

+Saliyars speak only Tamil in Tamil Nadu and do not know any other regional languages.
+Alli Nayanar is one of the 63 Nayans of the Saliyar community who are clearly mentioned in the great legends.
+Although the name Salyar is an ancient Tamil, the Salyar (TN) community lives mostly in southern Tamil Nadu, speaks only Tamil, and leans mostly towards Tamil culture.